c-conone/c-conone.github.io/subpage_2/README.md

 ## References

-Here are MLA-style citations you can use to reference the methods you followed for embedding notebooks and data into your GitHub Pages subpage:

 - Tutorials Point.
 “Sharing Jupyter Notebook Using GitHub and nbviewer.”
 Tutorials Point, www.tutorialspoint.com/jupyter/sharing_jupyter_notebook_using_github_and_nbviewer.htm.
 Accessed 14 Nov.
 2025.

 - Pewsey, Matt.
 “How to Use Jupyter Notebooks for GitHub Pages Posts.”
 Matt Pewsey, 5 Dec.
 2021, mpewsey.github.io/2021/12/05/converting-jupyter-notebooks-to-github-pages-posts.html.
 Accessed 14 Nov.
 2025.